Last updated Jan. 25, 2023, by Teresa Carvalho, MS

 What is Kovaltry for hemophilia?

-Kovaltry (octocog alfa) is a recombinant, or man-made, antihemophilic factor therapy that is approved to control bleeding episodes in people with hemophilia A.
+Kovaltry (octocog alfa) is a recombinant, or man-made, antihemophilic factor therapy that is approved to prevent and treat bleeding episodes, including those occurring during surgery, in adults and children with hemophilia A.

 How does Kovaltry work?